Four projects receive €53,000 each

 IFFR announces the recipients of the HBF+Europe: Minority Co-production Support grant of the Hubert Bals Fund (HBF).
-Out of 40 applications, five projects from Thailand, Columbia, Ukraine, Malaysia and Mexico have been awarded a contribution of €53,000 each through their European co-producers.
+Out of 40 applications, four projects from Thailand, Ukraine, Malaysia and Mexico have been awarded a contribution of €53,000 each through their European co-producers.

 All recipients are making their feature-film debut, except for Mexican filmmaker Lila Avilés, who is selected with her second feature.
 Avilés’ film Totem follows a young girl as she navigates a world of adults and her relationship with her father.

 Malaysian filmmaker Amanda Nell Eu, selected with Tiger Stripes, previously received HBF development support in 2018.
 The project, about a 12-year-old girl horrified with her body’s transformation upon hitting puberty, also participated in BoostNL in 2018/2019.

 In Arnold is a Model Student by Thai filmmaker Sorayos Prapapan, a high school student gets involved with cheating for a military-school entrance exam, changing his perception of morality.
 The project received development support from HBF in 2015 and NFF+HBF support in the spring of 2020.
 IFFR screened many of Prapapan’s short films in the past.

 The final selection is Pamfir by Ukrainian filmmaker Dmytro Sukholytkyy-Sobchuk.
 His film follows a decent family man who is forced to give up his honest ways to help his family.

 All projects selected for HBF+Europe: Minority Co-production Support

 - Arnold is a Model Student, Sorayos Prapapan, Thailand/Singapore/Netherlands (applicant European co-producer: Volya Films, Netherlands)